-(v) Medical Resource, Inc. coordinates with a bank to insert information in employee paycheck envelopes on the bank's Individual Retirement Account (IRA) options offered to bank customers.
+(v) Example 23.
+Medical Resource((, Inc.)) coordinates with a bank to insert information in employee paycheck envelopes on the bank's Individual Retirement Account (IRA) options offered to bank customers.
 Employees who open an IRA with the bank can arrange to have their contributions directly deposited from their paychecks into their accounts.
 Fifty employees open IRAs with the bank.
-Medical Resource, Inc. cannot report that these fifty employees have employer-provided retirement benefits.
-IRAs are not an employer-provided benefit because the ability to establish the IRA is not dependent on Medical Resource, Inc.'s participation or sponsorship of the benefit.
+Medical Resource((, Inc.)) cannot report that these fifty employees have employer-provided retirement benefits.
+IRAs are not an employer-provided benefit because the ability to establish the IRA is not dependent on Medical ((Resource, Inc.'s)) Resource's participation or sponsorship of the benefit.

 (10) Is the annual survey confidential?
 The annual survey is subject to the confidentiality provisions of RCW 82.32.330.
-However, information on the amount of tax adjustment taken is not subject to the confidentiality provisions of RCW 82.32.330 and may be disclosed to the public upon request, except as provided in (b) and (c) of this subsection.
-More confidentiality provisions in regards to the annual surveys are as follows:
+However, information on the amount of tax ((adjustment)) preference taken is not subject to the confidentiality provisions of RCW 82.32.330 and may be disclosed to the public upon request, except as provided in (((b) and)) (c) of this subsection. ((More confidentiality provisions in regards to the annual surveys are as follows:))

 (a) Failure to timely file a complete annual survey subject to disclosure.
-If a taxpayer fails to file a complete annual survey as required by law, then the fact that the taxpayer failed to timely file a complete annual survey and the amount required to be repaid as a result of the taxpayer's failure to file a complete annual survey is not confidential and may be disclosed to the public upon request.
+If a taxpayer fails to ((file a complete annual survey as required by law, then the fact that the taxpayer failed to)) timely file a complete annual survey ((and)), then the amount required to be repaid as a result of the taxpayer's failure to file a complete annual survey is not confidential and may be disclosed to the public upon request.
+RCW 82.32.585.

 (b) Amount reported in annual survey is different from the amount claimed or allowed.
-If a taxpayer reports a tax adjustment amount on the annual survey that is different than the amount actually claimed on the taxpayer's tax returns or otherwise allowed by the department, then the amount actually claimed or allowed may be disclosed.
+If a taxpayer reports a tax ((adjustment)) preference amount on the annual survey that is different than the amount actually claimed on the taxpayer's tax returns or otherwise allowed by the department, then the amount actually claimed or allowed may be disclosed.

-(c) Tax adjustment is less than ten thousand dollars.
-If the tax adjustment is less than ten thousand dollars during the period covered by the annual survey, then the taxpayer may request the department to treat the amount of the tax adjustment as confidential under RCW 82.32.330.
-The request must be made for each survey in writing, dated and signed by the owner, corporate officer, partner, guardian, executor, receiver, administrator, or trustee of the business, and filed with the department's taxpayer account administration division at the address provided above in subsection (3) of this ((section)) rule.
+(c) Tax ((adjustment)) preference is less than ten thousand dollars.
+If the tax ((adjustment)) preference is less than ten thousand dollars during the period covered by the annual survey, ((then)) the taxpayer may request that the department ((to)) treat the amount of the tax ((adjustment)) preference as confidential under RCW 82.32.330. ((The request must be made for each survey in writing, dated and signed by the owner, corporate officer, partner, guardian, executor, receiver, administrator, or trustee of the business, and filed with the department's taxpayer account administration division at the address provided above in subsection (3) of this rule.))